Wise raises another $12 million to double down on embedded business banking – TechCrunch

 For instance, if you’re running a marketplace or an e-commerce platform that matches companies with individual customers, you can leverage Wise to offer bank accounts to your partner companies.
 RemoteTeam is using Wise to improve its payroll experience for… remote teams.

-e.ventures is leading today’s funding round with Grishin Robotics also participating.
+Leading today’s funding round is e.ventures, with Grishin Robotics also participating.
 Seed investors Base10 Partners and Techstars are also investing again.

-Wise isn’t a classic bank-as-a-service company as it doesn’t want to power neobanks and help them get started.
+Wise isn’t a classic bank-as-a-service company, as it doesn’t want to power neobanks and help them get started.
 Instead, the startup targets other companies that touch on financial services but can’t offer those services because it’s such a big investment.

 Integrating Wise in your product doesn’t require significant development or regulation efforts.
-You don’t have to develop an entire banking user interface as you can just redirect your customers to Wise.
+You don’t have to develop an entire banking user interface, as you can just redirect your customers to Wise.
 The fintech startup also handles know-your-customer and know-your-business (KYC and KYB) processes.

 When your clients have their own Wise accounts, it lets them do all the basic things you’d expect from a business bank account.
 You can hold money, pay with bank transfers, a debit card, a virtual card or checks, and get paid using card payments, ACH and checks.